 But he shouldn't have.
-Barca were well beaten; outpaced, outclassed, out-thought and out-muscled by a brilliant Bayern side who could consider themselves unlucky not to have been given one or perhaps two penalties for handball in the early stages of the game.
+Barca was well beaten.
+Outpaced, outclassed, out-thought and out-muscled by a brilliant Bayern side which could consider itself unlucky not to have been given one or perhaps two penalties for handball in the early stages of the game.
 The Catalans cannot have any complaints about the result - they deserved their brutal beating.

-On the face of it, this will still be a special season, with La Liga to come and two semi-final showings (in the Champions League and the Copa del Rey) hardly a failure.
-This team have become accustomed to winning, however, and while the Chelsea loss last season looked like a freak result, the Catalans really were second best on Tuesday.
-And perhaps the biggest lesson Barca can learn from Heynckes' brilliant Bayern is their collective strength.
+On the face of it, this will still be a special season, with La Liga to come and two semifinal showings (in the Champions League and the Copa del Rey) hardly a failure.
+This team has become accustomed to winning, however, and while the Chelsea loss last season looked like a freak result, the Catalans really were second best on Tuesday.
+And perhaps the biggest lesson Barca can learn from Heynckes' brilliant Bayern is the team's collective strength.
 For the Blaugrana, meanwhile, it has become more and more about one man - and he cannot do it all alone.